IQSS/dataverse/doc/sphinx-guides/source/api/sword.rst

 For better security than in DVN 3.x, usernames and passwords are no longer accepted.
 The use of an API token is required.

-Differences in Dataverse Platform 4 from DVN 3.x lead to a few minor backward incompatible changes in the Dataverse Platform implementation of SWORD, which are listed below.
+Differences in Dataverse software 4 from DVN 3.x lead to a few minor backward incompatible changes in the Dataverse software implementation of SWORD, which are listed below.
 Old ``v1`` URLs should continue to work but the ``Service Document`` will contain a deprecation warning and responses will contain ``v1.1`` URLs.
 See also :ref:`known-issues`.

 - Newly required fields when creating/editing datasets for compliance with the `Joint Declaration for Data Citation principles <http://thedata.org/blog/joint-declaration-data-citation-principles-and-dataverse>`_.